Peter Daltrey Fractures Time on Conceptual Dual-Release ‘The Life And Times of Blue Larry and the Huguenot Kid’

 London psych-soul outfit ICE finally get the anthology treatment on Whisper Her Name, a 19-track CD capturing every 1967-68 single, radio sessions and demos—Prof. Stoned remaster.

-Psy-London outfit St Johns Wood Affair return 23 May 2025 with sophomore LP 2.
-Stream the glitchy lead single “TV Eyes,” shot through an AI kaleidoscope, and get the pre-order details.
+UK psych outfit St Johns Wood Affair return 23 May 2025 with sophomore LP 2.

 Anton Barbeau's twin July releases "Glitch Wizard" and "Dig The Light" traverse the emotional spectrum from hospice-bed kraut-folk to musical sunshine, featuring collaborators from XTC and Soft Boys.